mydatamyconsent/go-sdk/docs/DocumentsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1DocumentsTypesGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetRegisteredDocumentTypesRequest struct via the builder pattern

 Name | Type | Description  | Notes